Atherton D. Converse: Rise in the Family Manufacturing Empire

-By the time he branched into doll house furniture and accessories, it was one of the largest manufacturers of its kind by volume until the 1930s.
+The firm is frequently cited as one of the dominant forces in making Winchendon synonymous with industrial toy production.

+By the 1930s, he had taken full control of operations, and the company remained active until its eventual closure in 1934, reflecting broader structural changes in American manufacturing and consolidation within the toy industry.

+Other enterprises

 He was a director of the Safety Fund Bank of Fitchburg, Massachusetts.
 During the 1930s he was president of Toy Town Tavern Inc. and Treasurer to the New England Hotel Association.

-Converse entered politics at a state level, serving only one term.
+Political Career and Public Service

+Converse served a single term in the 1907 Massachusetts legislature, representing Worcester County’s 2nd district.

+His political role was typical of Progressive Era industrialists who briefly entered state politics, often focusing on business regulation, infrastructure, and local economic development rather than pursuing long-term legislative careers.

+Although his tenure was short, he was part of a broader pattern of business elites participating in Massachusetts governance during a period of rapid industrial and social change.

+Scientific and Experimental Interests

+Converse also participated in early aviation-related experimentation during the 1900s, including involvement in balloon-based demonstrations associated with aerial observation and payload testing.
+These activities reflect the period’s experimental blending of engineering curiosity and emerging military-technological interest.

+Such experiments were characteristic of Progressive Era industrial elites who often invested in or participated in technological demonstrations outside their primary industries.

 In 1909 he accompanied Charles Jasper Glidden in a hot air balloon flight to demonstrate the practicability and accuracy of dropping explosives from the height of one mile, using eggs.

+Personal

 He married Delia Minton on March 30, 1910.
 He married his second wife, Harriet Dorothy Taylor in 1932.

 Ancestry

 His maternal grandfather was Thomas Atherton (1799-1869), a manufacturer of machinery who migrated to Lowell, Massachusetts in 1827 from Preston, England.
 His uncle Dr Abel T. Atherton was co-proprietor of the Lowell-based, Whitehead & Atherton Machine Company, as well as the Potter & Atherton Machine Company of Pawtucket, Rhode Island.